Mongabay Reports: Chocolate frog, anyone?

 Just kidding, you really shouldn't eat this.

 Last February, researchers described a new-to-science species of frog literally unearthed in the Peruvian Amazon during a rapid inventory of the lower Putamayo Basin.
-The image of the frog circulated on Twitter where it was likened to the chocolate frogs as seen in the Harry Potter film franchise.
+The image of the frog circulated on Twitter where it was likened to the chocolate frogs as seen in the Harry Potter\xa0film franchise.
 One user described the frog as a 'smooth lil fella.'

 The full scientific description of the tootsie-roll resembling amphibian is available here in the journal Evolutionary Systematics.

 This episode of Mongabay Reports, features the popular article Chocolate frog?
-New burrowing frog species unearthed in Amazon’s rare peatlands.
+New burrowing frog species unearthed in Amazon\u2019s rare peatlands.

-See all our latest news from nature's frontline at Mongabay's homepage: news.mongabay.com or find us on Facebook, Twitter, and Instagram by searching for @mongabay.
+See all our latest news from nature's frontline at Mongabay's homepage:\xa0news.mongabay.com\xa0or find us on Facebook, Twitter, and Instagram by searching for @mongabay.

-Photo Credit: Synapturanus danta by Germán Chávez.
+Photo Credit: Synapturanus danta by Germ\xe1n Ch\xe1vez.